Dawn Mine Trail Hike

 |Other Options||5 out and back to mine|

 |Fees & Permits||Parking Permit|

 |Alerts & Closures (?)||Angeles National Forest|

 The Dawn Mine Trail hike takes you on a loop through history and beauty.
-You’ll see the old abandoned Dawn Mine, enjoy a cool swing installed there, and then retrace your way back along the Mt Lowe railway.
+You’ll see the old abandoned Dawn Mine and then retrace your way back along the Mt Lowe railway.
 But more than that, it’s a beautiful hike.
 You hug ridges with expansive views, you hike along a lush canyon stream, and then you descend along the ridge and soak in a vista that includes LA and the Verdugo Mountains.
 And there’s just enough climbing to make it a decent workout.

 Dawn Mine Trail Trailhead